 The Illinois Veterans History Project was launched by Secretary of State Jesse White to create a permanent record of the names and stories of Illinois war veterans and civilians who served our state and country during war, so that their contributions will be not be forgotten.

-To participate in the Illinois Veterans History Project, veterans or their family members can obtain an Illinois Patriots Information Forms online, at driver services facilities or public libraries throught Illinois.
+To participate in the Illinois Veterans History Project, veterans or their family members can obtain an Illinois Patriots Information Form online, at driver services facilities or public libraries throughout Illinois.

 Veterans or their family members can complete this form and share their remembrances on the back or on a separate sheet of paper.
 Those who participate will receive an Official Certificate of Appreciation for their participation in this project.